jamiebuilds/git-workflow/README.md

 Git Workflow
 ============

+This is a document that I have been working on for a while, I've used it across multiple teams.
+Although it caters towards agile methodology, it's not completely tied to it.
+Most of this document is obvious things that most developers already do.

+It also requires a good amount of knowledge of git/github.
+You can certainly use other tools and get the same value, but you might have to do some translating.

 ## Preamble

 The most important rule of this workflow, is that the developer who is writing the code is responsible for making sure it goes through the entire process smoothly and in a timely manner.